mpsonntag/snippets/staging/packaging_release.md

 - if necessary, update readme files.
 - create branch with the version number e.g. v1.4

+- check previous git tags:

+    git tag -ln

 - create a tag with the exact version number, pointing at the latest commit in the version branch.
     Note: This way, bugfixes from master can be cherry picked into the version branch and additional releases based on this branch can be, well, released.

     git tag -a v1.4 -m "tag message"

 - push branch and tag upstream

     git push upstream v1.4